mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv-config.html.md

 gpv config set network <setting>
 ```

-Settings:
+Where `setting` can be one of the following:

 base-vm <subsetting>
 :   Configure the network settings for the base virtual machine.
 The possible sub-settings are:

+The possible <subsettings> can be:
     - `gateway-ip <IP>`: Set the gateway Ip address to be used by the base VM when `network-type` is set to `static`.
 For example: `gpv config set network base-vm gateway-ip 10.0.0.1`
     - `ip <IP>`: Set the static IP address to be used by the base VM when `network-type` is set to `static`.
 For example: `gpv config set network base-vm ip 10.0.0.5`.
     - `netmask <NETMASK>`: Set the netmask to be used by the base VM to be used by the base VM when network-type is set to `static`.
 For example: `gpv config set network base-vm netmask 255.255.255.0`.
     - `network-type <TYPE>`: Set the network type tp be used by the base VM.
 Specifies how the IP addresses are assigned to the base VM.
 Valid values for `<TYPE>` are `static` and `dhcp`.
 For example: `gpv config set network base-vm network-type dhcp`.

 gp-virtual-etl-bar <subsetting>
 :   Configure the network settings for ETL, backup and restore traffic.
 The possible sub-settings are: